runpod/docs/docs/serverless/workers/overview.md

 # Worker overview

 Workers are container instances that execute your code when users make requests to your [Serverless endpoint](/serverless/endpoints/overview).
-They process request inputs using a [handler function](/serverless/workers/handler-functions) that you define.
+They process request inputs using a [handler function](/serverless/workers/handler-functions) that you define and store results for retrieval.
 Serverless endpoints automatically manage the worker lifecycle, starting them when needed and stopping them when idle to optimize resource usage.

 <img src="/img/docs/serverless-workers-tab.png" width="1200" alt="Screenshot of the workers tab in the RunPod console."/>

-Workers handle:

-- Processing incoming requests.
-- Executing your handler functions.
-- Managing computational resources.
-- Outputting results for your endpoint to return.

-## Deploy a worker
+## Build your first worker

-For a step-by-step walkthrough of how to create and deploy a worker, [follow this tutorial](/serverless/workers/custom-worker).
+[Follow this tutorial](/serverless/workers/custom-worker) for a step-by-step walkthrough of how to create and deploy a Serverless worker.

-This guide walks you through:
+This guide walks you through the process of:

 1. Creating a [handler function](/serverless/workers/handler-functions) to process your inputs.
-2. Packaging your application in a Docker container.
+2. Packaging your worker in a Docker container.
 3. Deploying your worker to a Serverless endpoint.
 4. Testing your worker locally and on the RunPod console.